SC shifts to coronavirus 'mitigation strategy' as DHEC confirms 456th case

 Two patients at Bishop Gadsden Episcopal Retirement Community in Charleston have tested positive for the novel coronavirus, spokeswoman Kimberly Farfone Borts said.
 The pair, who live in the apartment and cottage section of the community, have been isolating since returning from international travel March 3 and haven't suffered any symptoms.

-Bishop Gadsden has cancelled activities and programs, closed the fitness centers and dining venues, screened team members and restricted visitors.
+Bishop Gadsden has canceled activities and programs, closed the fitness centers and dining venues, screened team members and restricted visitors.

 DHEC expects to record 2,657 total cases by April 2 and as many as 8,000 by May 2.